 How do I get started?

-We’ve produced a pack of question cards, suitable for people of all ages.
-The question can be used in any way you want but in the pack there are some suggestions to get you started.
-You can even use the questions with a Lent Group or school class if you want to.
-We’ll share the questions each day from Ash Wednesday (26 February) on our Twitter and Facebook feeds with the hashtag #40questions.
+You may have picked up a pack of cards at one of our Archdeaconry, but if you haven’t got a pack of cards then you can follow the questions each day in Lent (from 26 February) on our Twitter and Facebook feeds with the hashtag #EverydayQuestions.
 We’ll also share some very short videos of people of all ages having a go at some of the questions, just as a conversation starter!

 Have a look at a sample video, which considers the question ‘Is there life on other planets?’, filmed with the help of pupils from Danesfield Church of England Middle School in Somerset.